1853 Mount Union rail disaster: Accident

 On March 4th, 1853 a passenger train carrying emigrants was forced to make an emergency stop while traveling through the Allegheny Mountains.
 While the crew of the passenger train were repairing mechanical issues, a mail train approached not seeing any red signals or reason to stop.
 The mail train soon collided the rear of the passenger train, shattering the passenger compartment.
 The boiler of the mail train then ruptured and additional passengers were also scalded to death as a result.
+Some newspapers recorded that the collision was between two passenger trains.

-The cause of the accident was revealed to be neglect by the brakeman of the passenger train.
-He had been sent to the rear of the passenger train, but had fallen asleep before he could set up a warning signal further down the line.
+The cause of the accident was revealed to be the gross negligence of the passenger train's conductor.
+He had been sent back down the tracks to the flagman's shanty to put out a signal to warn approaching trains of the danger, but had fallen asleep instead.

-Seven people would die as a result of the crash making it the deadliest US rail accident at that time.
+Nine people would die as a result of the crash, making it the deadliest US rail accident at that time.
 However, by end of the month this accident would then be overshadowed by the Wheeling rail disaster which occurred on March 27th, (killing between 8 and 17), then the Greater Grand Crossing rail collision (which would occur the next month) as well as the Norwalk rail accident which occur on May 8th.